jeremymartinezq/Rubix-Game/README.md

 - For the best experience, use a device with hardware acceleration
 - Close other resource-intensive applications for smoother performance

-## Credits

-Created by [Your Name] based on the classic Rubik's Cube puzzle.

 ## License

 MIT License

+## Author

+Developed by Jeremy Martinez-Quinones based on the classic Rubik's Cube puzzle.